shalekabh/k8/Kubectl_commands.md

 kubectl get replicaset --  this will show you how man replications there are

+kubectl replace -f <filename.yaml> -- this will update your pods based on any changes in your yaml file

 kubectl delete replicaset <replicaset_name> -- This deletes the replica set and all pods associated with it.

 kubectl delete pod <pod_name> -- Deletes a specified pod